hyperledger/fabric/docs/source/prereqs.rst

   - Older versions of Windows: `Docker
     Toolbox <https://docs.docker.com/toolbox/toolbox_install_windows/>`__ -
     again, Docker version Docker 17.06.2-ce or greater is required.

+    Note: Docker Tool Box has been depreciated so we need to install docker desktop for windows <https://docs.docker.com/desktop/windows/> ___ Or Mac <https://docs.docker.com/desktop/mac/> ___ .
+Unfortunately, I have not found it for linux.

 You can check the version of Docker you have installed with the following command from a terminal prompt: